Linked open data (LOD) and data enrichment

 Attention: Titles referring to the canton of Bern are located in the center of the canton (near Konolfingen), analogously titles about Lake Thun are placed in the center of the lake.

-On the website of the local history from the 19th century on DigiBern (in German), the 35 publications that are available digitized from the canton of Bern were only linked to the digitized version on e-rara.
+On local history from the 19th century on DigiBern (in German), the 35 publications that are available digitized from the canton of Bern were only linked to the digitized version on e-rara.
 Now they are georeferenced and accessible via the map and additionally linked.
+Further information on the historical background of the local history can be found on this DigiBern page.

 In the pilot project, the link to the digital copy (full text) was supplemented by a link to the entry in the library catalog, which provides access to the original publication.
-In addition, the entries on the localities and districts were linked to the web services Historisches Lexikon der Schweiz, ortsnamen.ch, Wikipedia, Wikicommons and Wikidata, creating a direct informational added value through the additionally accessible information and the images of the localities.
+In addition, the entries on the localities and districts were linked to the web services Historisches Lexikon der Schweiz, ortsnamen.ch, Wikipedia, Wikicommons and Wikidata, creating a direct added value through the additionally accessible information and the images of the localities.
 With the links to Linked Open Data services (e.g. Wikidata), a simplified further utilization and greater visibility should also be achieved.

 Through georeferencing (allocation of spatial information), i.e. the display of publications on an interactive map, connections become more apparent and searching, or browsing, more intuitive.
-This could prove helpful in the field of genealogical research, among others.
-For the pilot project, the free web service Google myMaps was chosen as the map software.

-Bern local history from 1975-2020
+Bern local history since 1975

 thomas.hayoz@unibe.ch and rene.frei@unibe.ch